kwanggwei/orderget1updated/README.md

 Team Members: Tan Kwang Wei S10186878B, Shawn , Ainsley

-The app is a
+The app is a E-Menu that allows users at the restaurant, Jiak, to use it.
+Instead of the traditional menu that most restaurant uses, this app allows user to view the menu of the restaurant and order food that they like directly to the restaurant system, allowing users to save time and make it more convenient.

-Kwang Wei -
+Kwang Wei - Layout, Fragments, ListView
-Shawn -
+Shawn - Log in / Sign up
 Ainsley -

 <img src="Screenshots/Screenshot_1564024696.png" width="150" height="200">